ORESoftware/node-check-fast/README.md

   // if err is present, a file failed the "node -c" check.
   // results will tell you specifically which files failed
+  // if results is an empty array, not files were checked/matched.

 })